jamesdon/stream_splunk_usage_demo/README.md

 ### Wish list:
 Tag Cloud dash for most popular words
+Plot dash based on mouse movement - we need a new charting type for this.
 Add trackpad distance traveled
 Add window resizing
-Force Directed dash  based on mouse movement
 Add simple / verbose check box for RT keystrokes